reduxjs/react-redux/docs/api/connect.md

   prev.entities.todos === next.entities.todos
 ```

 You may wish to override `areStatesEqual` if your `mapStateToProps` function is computationally expensive and is also only concerned with a small slice of your state.
 The example above will effectively ignore state changes for everything but that slice of state.
+Additionally, `areStatesEqual` provides `nextOwnProps` and `prevOwnProps` to allow for more effective scoping of your state which your connected component is interested in, if needed.

 This would likely impact the other equality checks as well, depending on your `mapStateToProps` function.